-**I was compensated for this post.
-This post also contains affiliate links and I will be compensated if you make a purchase after clicking on my links.
+*I was compensated for this post.
+Please note that this post may contain affiliate links for your convenience.
+These involve no extra cost to you, but may result in me receiving a small commission – for which I am very grateful!
 You can view my full advertising disclosure here.
 I picked up several bags of confetti, Easter grass, and I even found some pretty sequin packs in the craft aisle.
 I just poured them into a large bowl for easy filling of the eggs.
 This also prevents the confetti from ending up all over the place as you are filling the eggs.

 If you are worried about a mess in your yard, you can opt to use organic items like dried rose petals, herbs, or bio-degradable paper.
 Even bird seed would be a good choice.
 However, keep in mind that some birdseed will leave weeds in your yard if it is not eaten by the birds.
 Once you have all of the eggs filled with your choice of confetti, you need to close them up.
 You will want to use glue or Mod Podge to seal the squares of tissue paper to the base and close up the holes.
 I used a foam brush and just lightly coated the the base of the eggs.
 Then I stuck the tissue or crape paper to the base of the eggs and coated them with more Mod Podge.